MattThommes/amplify-react-app/README.dev.md

         ...
         ```
 9. Run `npm start` and confirm build works and default React site appears at http://localhost:3000
-10. Run `amplify init` to setup a new Amplify project.
+10. Run `amplify init` to setup a new Amplify project:
     1. Enter a name for the project: all lower case without dashes, underscores, or spaces.
     2. Enter `n` (No) for `Initialize the project with the above configuration?`
     3. Enter a name for the environment: Can leave at `dev` for now.